-Castles and fortified hamlets, thousand-year-old churches, abbeys and monasteries that conserve traces and vestiges of that medieval world which still continues to fascinate and interest.
-This is Casentino: a broad valley enclosed to the west by the slopes of Pratomagno which separate it from the Valdarno, to the east by the range of the Alpe di Catenaia and by the mountains of La Verna which separate it from the Valtiberina, traversed in its entirety by the Arno.
+Castles and fortified hamlets, thousand-year-old churches, abbeys and monasteries all carry traces of a medieval world that still fascinates us today.
+This is the Casentino, a valley crossed north to south by the Arno river, enclosed to the west by the Pratomagno mountains and to the east by the Alpe di Catenaia and the La Verna mountains, which separates the area from the Valtiberina.

-Also worth visiting is the old town centre, with the main street, Via Cavour, lined with porticoes, standing at either end of which are religious edifices: the Oratory of the Madonna del Morbo, an elegant example of Baroque architecture (17th century) and the Vallombrosan Abbey of San Fedele (late 12th century).
+The historic centre of Poppi is also worth a visit.
+Take a stroll along the main street via Cavour, lined with porches, and pay a visit to the religious buildings standing at both ends of the street: the Oratory of the Madonna del Morbo, an elegant example of Baroque architecture (17th century), and the Vallombrosan Abbey of San Fedele (late 12th century).

-We then continue along the State Road as far as the Campaldino junction, where we take the Bidente State Road No. 310 to reach Pratovecchio.
-The heart of the old town centre is Piazza Paolo Uccello, dedicated to the great Renaissance artist who was born here in 1397.
-Also remarkable are the religious buildings, including the monastery of the Camaldoli monks founded by the Guidi Counts in the 12th century and the monastery of the Dominican monks of Santa Maria della Neve (16th century) with the adjacent church of the Propositura housing 17th-century paintings.
+The heart of the historical town of Pratovecchio is piazza Paolo Uccello, dedicated to the great Renaissance artist who was born here in 1397.
+The religious buildings are remarkable, including the Camaldolese monastery founded by the Guidi Counts in the 12th century and the Dominican monastery of Santa Maria della Neve (16th century), with its nearby Propositura church, home to 17th-century paintings.

-From Pratovecchio a hillside road leads to the Castle of Romena, an impressive building, a fortress of the Guidi Counts which dominates the entire valley from a height of 600 metres.
-From the castle a narrow road leads directly to one of the most impressive Romanesque buildings in Casentino, the parish church of San Pietro a Romena.
-The construction dates to the 12th century, remodelled on various occasions, and has a simple facade and bell-tower.
-The interior, divided into three aisles, features monolithic sandstone columns with capitals elaborately carved with stylised leaves and figures, rich in symbolism and at times mysterious.
+A hillside road leaving from Pratovecchio leads to the Romena Castle, an impressive fortress (also built by the Guidi Counts) that dominates the entire valley from 600 metres above.
+From the castle, a narrow road will take you directly to one of the most impressive Romanesque buildings in the entire Casentino: the Parish Church of San Pietro in Romena.
+Dating to the 12th century, the building has been renovated many times, boasting a simple facade and bell tower.
+The interior, divided into three aisles, features monolithic sandstone columns with capitals elaborately carved with stylized leaves and figures, rich in symbolism and at times mysterious.

-Just a few kilometres from Stia, a hillside road leads us to the 11th-century castle of Porciano, one of the first residences of the Guidi Counts.
-Clustered around the castle is the tiny hamlet of Porciano.
-All that now remains of the castle are the tower and part of the walls, but an interesting visit can be made to the small museum set up within, displaying objects of everyday use within the local rural and pastoral tradition, medieval crockery and a small collection of American Indian crafts from North America.
+The final stop on our journey is only a few kilometres away from Stia.
+Take the hillside road via Dante Alighieri to reach the 11th-century Castle of Porciano, one of the first residences of the Guidi Counts (them again!), surrounded by the small hamlet of Porciano.
+All that remains of the castle are part of the walls and its massive tower, now home to a museum (part of the Ecomuseums of the Casentino network), which showcases objects of everyday use in the area's rural and pastoral tradition, medieval crockery and a small collection of American Indian crafts from North America.